ansible-collections/amazon.aws/docs/community.aws.iam_user_module.rst

 Synopsis
 --------
-- Manage AWS IAM users.
+- A module to manage AWS IAM users.
+- The module does not manage groups that users belong to, groups memberships can be managed using `iam_group`.